-Are you a semi-qualified Accountant and you’re thinking of moving to the UAE?
+Are you a qualified CA or semi-qualified Accountant and thinking of moving to the UAE?

 Are you wondering if there are jobs in Dubai for Chartered Accountants or semi-qualified Accountants?

-Well, if you fall into any of the categories stated above, here’s the simple answer- “Yes, there are jobs for Indian Chartered Accountants in UAE—fully qualified or not.
+Well, if you fall into any of the categories stated above, here’s the simple answer- “Yes, there are jobs for Chartered Accountants as well as Semi qualified Accountants in Dubai.

 In fact: In this article, Bharat Sharma, a Part-Qualified Chartered Accountant from India, provides an in-depth insight on how to get finance jobs in Dubai for Accountants moving to the UAE.

-Bharat currently works with the Accounts team of a well-known organization in Dubai and is currently pursuing CPA (USA).
+Presently Bharat works in the Accounts team of a well-known organization in Dubai and is pursuing CPA (USA).

 Before I decided to move from India to Dubai, I was working as an Assistant Manager- Accounts and Finance, in a corporate organization in Mumbai.

 I was pursuing a Chartered Accountant degree, but after multiple attempts, I still did not clear my CA Final exams.